azuline/repertoire/README.md

 Since GQL API can create release, need to have functions to scan its tracks for cover art and/or upload art.

+Make functions not meant to be exported more explicit with underscores.

+The problem with indexer efficiency is tied to reading the track from the drive.
+Best to offload hashing onto the task queue...